 Having a mentor or somebody you can look up to is extremely important.
 Understanding that these guys/girls were once in your position, working day/night to achieve their dream is not only inspirational but also very motivating.

-Tip 3: JUST DO IT.
+3. Just do it.
 Do it now and think later.
-You have nothing to lose while you're young and the experience you gain (whether it failed or succeeded) will be ten fold more than anything you would have learnt in a full time job.
+You have nothing to lose while you're young and the experience you gain (whether it failed or succeeded) will be tenfold more than anything you would have learnt in a full-time job.
 Even if you were to step back into the corporate scene, employers will look at you with interest for attempting such a challenge and walking away with a mind full of resources, networks and experience.